Battle of Corinth (146 BC): Battle

 The Romans had posted some Italian auxiliaries as lookouts, but they were careless in their watch, possibly on account of hubris at the comparatively smaller Achaean army.
 This allowed the Achaeans to make a successful night attack on the camp of the Roman advance guard, inflicting significant casualties and bolstering Achaean morale.
 Mummius then sallied out himself, routing the pursuers and driving them back to the Achaean camp.

 Encouraged by their early successes, the Achaeans offered battle the next day.
 In the ensuing battle, the infantry stood the charge of the legions, but the Achaean cavalry, heavily outnumbered, did not wait to receive the Roman cavalry charge and instead rapidly dispersed.
-The Achaean infantry, however, held the legions despite being outnumbered, until a picked force of 1,000 Roman infantry charged their fetely, at which the routed Achaeans retreated in disorder within the city walls.
+The Achaean infantry, however, held the legions despite being outnumbered, until a picked force of 1,000 Roman infantry charged their flank and broke their lines completely, at which the routed Achaeans retreated in disorder within the city walls.
 Some Achaeans took refuge in Corinth but no defense was organized because Diaeus fled to Arcadia, where he committed suicide.